DSTCyber/presentations/README.md

 # Presentations

-An archive of public presentations made by DST cyber researchers.
+An archive of public presentations made by DST cyber security researchers.